pantor/learning-pick-and-place/README.md

 ## Start

 First, start the mongodb daemon and the database server via `python3 database/app.py` afterwards.
-Then run `roslaunch bin_picking moveit.launch` for booting up ROS and `roslaunch bin_picking realsense.launch` for bringing up the camera node.
+Then launch `roslaunch bin_picking realsense.launch` (or `ensenso.launch`) for bringing up the camera node and the MoveIt! node for the Franka Panda.
 Finally, run `rosrun bin_picking grasping.py` for moving the robot.

 ## Hyperparameters